 Step #2: Removing the Dust

-After sanding it down, considerable dust will be produced.
+Sanding inevitably produces a fair amount of dust.
 Make sure to clean off the dust using a lint free cloth or a damp rag before proceeding with the next steps.
 Allow the surface to completely dry before applying a sealant to it.

 Step #3: Sealing the Wood Surface